ModalityDance/Optical-Reasoning/README.md

 ### 2. Rationales <span id="rationales"></span>

 > [!TIP]
-> The rationales used in the paper can be downloaded from the [Optical-Reasoning dataset](https://huggingface.co/datasets/ModalityDance/Optical-Reasoning).
+> The rationales used in the paper can be downloaded from the [Optical-Reasoning-4k](https://huggingface.co/datasets/ModalityDance/Optical-Reasoning-4k).

 #### Prepare Your Own Rationales <span id="rationales-prepare"></span>